As industries and consumer expectations shift, logistics has morphed from a cost of doing business to a competitive advantage.

 Both Bumble Bee and Fruit of the Loom commented during the event’s opening session “The Shipper Perspective: What’s Working and What Isn’t” that they are switching up their transportation strategies, responding to lessons learned in tougher freight markets like 2018.

-Why a Strategic Partnership and a 3PL-Enabled Logistics Strategy?
+Why a Strategic Partnership and an Effective Logistics Strategy?

 According to a report from Gartner about 3PL relationships, “Customer attitudes toward their third-party logistics outsource providers are changing for the better, however, that pace of change needs to accelerate.”